International Festival Highlights

-Choral acts featured Barbershop music, Chinese and Italian Opera, Classical Chinese, Classical Indian and songs from the Polynesian/Hawaiian Islands.
-Instrumentals were represented by Sitar with Tabla, Piano, and Ukuleles.
-Dance was well represented in the various forms: Hip Hop, Jazz, Lyrical Ballet, Tap, Chinese, Indian, Steppers, and Traditional Irish Dance.
+Choral acts featured Chinese and Italian Opera, Classical Chinese, Classical Indian and songs from the Polynesian/Hawaiian islands.
+Instruments played included Sitar with Tabla, Piano, and Ukuleles.
+Audiences enjoyed dance performances in various forms of Hip Hop, Jazz, Lyrical Ballet, Tap, Chinese, Indian, Steppers and Albanian Folk Dance.

 Honoring and Preserving our rich history